dhongu/deltatech/deltatech_purchase_price/README.rst

       product price will be allways overwritten
     - *purchase.add_supplier_to_product* - if set to True, the supplier and the price will be automatically added to the supplier info of the product, if set to False, no modifications will be made in the supplier info of the product
+    - *purchase.update_list_price* - if set to true, updates sale price according to markup and last purchase price
  - New fields added in product template:
     - last_purchase_price - last purchase price.
 It's updated at receipt validation
     - trade_markup - trade parkup for the product.
 It can be updated with a wizard (Action->Set trade markup)